tpoisot/DataSharingPaper/DataSharing-MS.md

 In our opinion, the first step that funding agencies can take to encourage good data sharing practices is to recognize the value of data contributions.
 We outlined some initiatives in this sense earlier in the text.
-In this perspective, the fact that datasets can be attributed a DOI, which allows one to cite them, is an important step forward.
-This allows to measure the long- term impact of a dataset, by following how citations accumulate.
-Especially for early-career scientists, it is frequent that the computer code of the datasets are available long before the paper is even in press.
+In this perspective, the fact that datasets can be attributed a DOI is an important step forward.
+DOI's make it much easier to track the citation and impact of a dataset.
+Especially for early-career scientists, it is common to find that the computer code relating to datasets are available long before the paper is even in press.
 When applying to grants or positions, whether the funding agency recognizes "non- publication" research products can make all the difference.